didactic-meme/pyfuncol/README.md

 ## Usage

+> **Note:** If you are not using forbiddenfruit, the functions will not extend the builtins.
+Please [see here](#usage-without-forbiddenfruit) for usage without forbiddenfruit.

 To use the methods, you just need to import pyfuncol.
 Some examples:

-**Note:** If you are not using forbiddenfruit, the functions will not extend the builtins.
-Please [see here](#usage-without-forbiddenfruit) for usage without forbiddenfruit

 ```python
 import pyfuncol